 A fictional travelogue; four minutes to read.

 Quarantined for no reason, without reason.
+As random as contracting Covid.

 Heat mirages shimmer off the airport’s weedy, tar-black runway.
 A limp windsock is as bored as I am.
 One rickety vending machine with a selection of stale candy—which I have sampled a dozen times—is my only entertainment.
 In open rebellion, no two wall clocks agree on the time.